Vasily257/Vasily257/README.md

 ### Hi there, I'm Vasya! 👋

-:pencil2: I am front-end developer.
+:bug: I'm a front-end developer.

-:family: I am working on a project that helps to make joint purchases.
+:straight_ruler: I work as a layout designer and I love it.

 :question: Ask me about separate waste collection and run before I start answering.